-This treatment has been extensively tested in cats suffering from this painful, and uncomfortable condition.
-There's some anecdotal evidence showing that by using a tiny dropper and gently popping in a few drops of mineral oil straight into the ear canal, it causes those eight-legged baddies to suffocate.
+There's some anecdotal evidence showing that using a tiny dropper and gently popping in a few drops of mineral oil straight into the ear canal causes those eight-legged baddies to suffocate.

 Treatment should be done once per day for at least twenty-one days, after which you should be rid of the problem, but remember it’s also a good idea to use a cotton swab to wipe the areas surrounding the ear to ensure that no mite scurries to safety, and re-attacks once the coast is clear

-Instead, combine one part vinegar to two parts water.
-Now take a pipet and administer the liquid directly into the ear canal.
+Instead, combine one part vinegar with two parts water.
+Now, take a pipet and administer the liquid directly into the ear canal.

 Treatment with vinegar will be around the same time frame as with mineral oil, so approximately twenty-one days.
 Again, remember to wipe around the ear canal with a cotton swab covered in the solution.

 3. Hydrogen Peroxide

 Combine one part hydrogen peroxide (which you can buy from your local drugstore) with one part water.

 Take a Q-Tip and soak it into the solution.

 Again, be super careful of your dog’s eyes.

 Hydrogen peroxide burns and can cause permanent loss of vision with direct contact with the eye.